 The vision is presented from two aspects which complement each other.
-Both serve as the essence of the College's strategic reasoning (strategic from the perspective of goals and the means to achieve them).
+Both serve as the essence of the College's strategic reasoning ("strategic" being the perspective of goals and the means to achieve them).
 The two aspects are:

-- A. Professional Officers the result of the desired training and its effects on the military; - B. Military Academy the desired instruction concept and its effects on learning in the Colleges.
+- a.
+Professional Officers the result of the desired training and its effects on the military; - b.
+Military Academy the desired instruction concept and its effects on learning in the Colleges.

-Professional

-Officers:
+Professional Officers:

-The IDF will have professional, daring, creative and sophisticated officers who have to ability to think critically and strategically.
-The officers will serve as a model of national excellence, operate on a level of leadership motivated to influence reality, and will be courageous enough to generate change based on deep understanding and learning.
+The IDF will have professional, daring, creative and sophisticated officers who have the ability to think critically and strategically.
+The officers will serve as models of national excellence, operate on a level of leadership motivated to influence reality, and will be courageous enough to generate change based on deep understanding and learning.
 These officers will only operate to promote the essence of the IDF and to fulfill its missions.

-A Military Academy
+A Military Academy:

-A quality academic college (academic campus) for military and national security studies.
-A multi-service institution that trains senior officers through courses and workshops that is a mandatory milestone for the professional advancement of the officer.

-An advanced school that specializes in providing thinking and analysis abilities, which influence, and are influenced from, Israel's defense and national security systems.
+- A quality academic college (academic campus) for military and national security studies. - A multi-branch institution that trains senior officials through courses and workshops that are a mandatory milestone for the professional advancement of the officer. - An advanced school that specializes in providing thinking and analysis abilities, which influence, and are influenced from, Israel's defense and national security systems.